-- Regulation to operate a "limousine service", as defined in Schedule 3 to the Queensland Transport Act; and - (g) an authorised limousine driver was a person who was an authorised driver as defined in Schedule 3 to the Queensland Transport Act authorised under Part 3 of the Queensland Transport Regulation to drive a "limousine service", as defined in Schedule 3 to the Queensland Transport Act. - 4.
-For the purposes of the Western Australian Group Members: - (a) a taxi licence holder was a person who owned or leased one or more taxi plates as defined by s 3 of the Taxi Act (WA); - (b) a taxi operator was a person who: - (i) was an operator as defined by s 3 of the Taxi Act (WA) and: - held or leased a taxi plate leased under s 16 of the Taxi Act (WA); or - (2) caused another person to driver a vehicle as a taxi by providing to the person the vehicle, under a lease or otherwise and taxi plates for use on or in the vehicle, under a plates owner's lease or otherwise; or - (ii) held a taxi-car licence under Part IIIB of the Transport Coordination Act (WA); - (c) a taxi driver was a person who held: - (i) a taxi driver licence under Part 3 of the Taxi Drivers LicencingAct 2014 (WA) and a driver's licence endorsed with an extension T under r 12 of the Road Traffic (Authorisation to Drive) Regulations 2008 (WA) or the Road Traffic (Authorisation to Drive) Regulations 2014; or - (ii) a taxi driver licence under the Road Traffic Act (WA) and a driver's licence endorsed with an extension T under r 12 of the Road Traffic (Authorisation to Drive) Regulations 2008 (WA) or the Road Traffic (Authorisation to Drive) Regulations 2014 (WA);
+Regulation to operate a "limousine service", as defined in Schedule 3 to the Queensland Transport Act; and

+- (g) an authorised limousine driver was a person who was an authorised driver as defined in Schedule 3 to the Queensland Transport Act authorised under Part 3 of the Queensland Transport Regulation to drive a "limousine service", as defined in Schedule 3 to the Queensland Transport Act. - 4.
+For the purposes of the Western Australian Group Members: - (a) a taxi platelicence holder was a person who owned or leased one or more taxi plates as defined by s 3 of the Taxi Act (WA); - (aa) a district taxi-car licence holder was a person who held a taxi-car licence under Part IIIB of the Transport Co-ordination Act (WA); and - (b) a taxi operator was a person who: - was an operator of a taxi as defined by within the meaning of s 3 of the Taxi Act (WA) because that personand: - (1) drove the vehicle as a taxi; or - (2) was a taxi plate holder referred to in 4(a) above; or - (1) held or leased a taxi plate leased under s 16 of the Taxi Act (WA); or - (3) caused another person to driver a vehicle as a taxi by providing to the person the vehicle, under a lease or otherwise and taxi plates for use on or in the vehicle, under a plates owner's lease or otherwise1; or and where the vehicle being operated as a taxi used taxi plates; or

+(ii) operated a taxi-car within the meaning of s 47Z held a taxi-car licence under Part IIIB-of the Transport Co-ordination Act (WA) because that person;